Mozart201221/ThirdPersonShooter/README.md

 23. Added a pistol as a firearm **(At this stage, there are drawbacks when taking one pistol)**
 24. Add a landscape, also paint it and add trees, stone and grass from the free pack.
 Then we add everything to the landscape.
 We also create a pond with our own hands, that is, we work on the components of water.
 At the end we add a day and night cycle
 25. Adding a Blueprint that spawns NPCs on the ground
+26. Adding a simple quest.
+(In this quest, we go through a trigger that will spawn NPCs and which need to be destroyed.
+After killing and returning back to the trigger, the quest will go into the "completed" state)